CREATE TABLE

 • Only the NULL, NOT NULL, and DEFAULT constant values can be used as column-store table column constraints.

-• Hot and cold tables support only partitioned column-store tables and depend on available OBS tablespaces.
+• Multi-temperature tables support only partitioned column-store tables and depend on available OBS tablespaces.

 Syntax